NaeemK1188/c1224-code-solutions/typescript-timers/typescript-timers-quiz-notes.md

 - What is a "callback" function?

+  its used as parameter in other functions

-- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future?
+- Besides adding an event listener callback function to an element or the `document`, what is one way to delay the execution of a JavaScript function until some point in the future? using delay parameter

-- How can you set up a function to be called repeatedly without using a loop?
+- How can you set up a function to be called repeatedly without using a loop? using setInterval() function

 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?

+  no delay, which is 0 seconds

-- What do `setTimeout()` and `setInterval()` return?
+- What do `setTimeout()` and `setInterval()` return? return void. its just doing a function to us

 ## Notes